 Aside from worrying about the cost, one important thing to consider when buying a car for your teen is the reliability of its safety features.
-I have rounded-up a list of recommended cars for teens from Carbuzz.
+I have rounded up a list of recommended cars for teens from Carbuzz.
 Remember that this list is not comprehensive.
 The majority of the available cars in the market now have functional safety features.
-Some are just better and cost-efficient than the rest.
+Some are just better and more cost-efficient than the rest.

 - Honda Civic

 The Honda Civic has a long history of safety and reliability.
 It has been consistently rated as the safest vehicle to drive making it a top choice for new drivers.
-Its 2020 model has a driving-assist technology which enhances road safety.
+Its 2020 model has a driving-assist technology that enhances road safety.
 It includes a Collision Mitigation Braking System which scans the road ahead for potential dangers.
 The 2020 model retails for $20,650.

 - Nissan Kicks

 For a small vehicle, the Nissan Kicks sure comes with excellent standard safety features.
-It is a great utility vehicle especially for new drivers like your teen.
-Its safety features include high beam headlights, blind-spot monitors, and rear cross-traffic alerts.
+It is a great utility vehicle, especially for new drivers like your teen.
+Its safety features include high-beam headlights, blind-spot monitors, and rear cross-traffic alerts.
 The 2019 SV trim retails for $20,350.

 - Kia Optima

 Known for getting a Top Safety Pick+ rating from IIHS, this car is indeed getting a lot of attention from new drivers.
-It comes with a standard Kia 5-year warranty and safety features such as blind-spot detection, rear cross-traffic alerts, back-up camera, and rear parking assist.
+It comes with a standard Kia 5-year warranty and safety features such as blind-spot detection, rear cross-traffic alerts, backup camera, and rear parking assist.
 This car retails for $23,390.

 - Ford Fusion

 Aside from the blind-spot monitoring, this specific model also has driver-assist features under Ford’s Co-Pilot360 mechanism.
-It includes auto high-beam headlamps, lane-keeping system, and pre-collision assist with automatic engine braking.
+It includes auto high-beam headlamps, a lane-keeping system, and pre-collision assist with automatic engine braking.
 The 2020 model retails for $23,170.

 - Mazda CX-30